Long Lost Husband’s Wedding Band Found and Returned to Widow

 So, yesterday I went back again.
 It was a beautiful day and her home being so far away in the mountains, was just a great place to visit.
 She has a very close family and some good friends, including a lifelong pen pal who was visiting all the way from Texas.
 All made it a very fun and relaxing place to do a ring search.

 After a couple hours of searching near her driveway, walkways and lawn, I looked up and saw her clothesline in the distance.
 I searched the ground where she would’ve walked to it, and then under it.
 Just then her son returned from a doctors appointment and came walking over to watch and visit.
-He hand’t stood there for more than a minute when I got a nice tone on the detector.
+He hadn’t stood there for more than a minute when I got a nice tone on the detector.
 About an inch down in the dirt under the grass I found a paper thin gold colored ring.
-I held it up sayin “is this it? it’s so thin, but it IS gold!”.
+I held it up saying “is this it? it’s so thin, but it IS gold!”.
 Her son took it and said “it’s his ring, you found it!”.
 I got the rush of good feelings as we headed inside to show it to her.
 She looked at it with disbelief, very stunned, and then the emotions took over.
-She broke down in tears and then gave her son and me some great hugs.
+She nearly fainted, then broke down in tears and gave her son and me some great hugs.

 After that, her son and I went metal detecting at several old sibling’s cellar holes up on the mountain.
 We also searched the foundation of an old one room schoolhouse on her land.
 We found where the teacher had “parked” her horse, there were 3 horseshoes there.
 I also found a partial antique ring at her great great grandparent’s cellar hole.
 It was in rough shape, missing the stone, but very ornate and she was glad to get that, too.